 For those unfamiliar with his accomplishments – which includes myself, it’s only right to offer readers a little of his curriculum vitae.
 A former Foreign and Commonwealth Office official, Murray was ambassador for Uzbekistan from 2002 to 2004, later Rector of Dundee University, 2008 to 2010.
 His book, ‘Murder in Samarkand,’ was adapted into a radio play by David Hare.
 A film version appears to be shelved.
 The job of writing the screenplay was first offered to my late friend, the novelist and ardent nationalist, Frederic Lindsay.

-Lately Murray was invited to stand as a parliamentarian by some admiring voters.
-Knowing the SNP is a broad church made up of former Tories, communists, and socialists, voters clearly held nothing against his past life as an independent candidate who stood against Labour’s Foreign Secretary, Jack Straw, in the UK General Election of 2005.
+Murray was invited to stand as a parliamentarian by SNP admirers.
+Knowing the SNP a broad church of the apolitical, liberals, Tories, communists, and socialists, voters seemed impressed by his past attempt as an independent candidate who stood against Labour’s flaky Foreign Secretary, Jack Straw, in the UK General Election of 2005.

 Here is the curious thing – Murray did not get past the SNP’s vetting stage.